-The slightly sweet flavor of a perfectly grilled, seasonal vegetable, complete with that perfect hint of charred bitterness, means that zucchini, summer squash, eggplant, and more, have once again won pride of place at the dinner table.
+The slightly sweet flavor of a thoughtfully grilled, seasonal vegetable, complete with that hint of charred bitterness, means that zucchini, summer squash, eggplant, and more, have once again won pride of place at the dinner table.
 Even kids will eat vegetables when prepared this way.
-But do you know how to grill vegetables to perfection?
-We have the secrets to make perfectly grilled vegetables a staple of your summer table.
+But do you know how to grill vegetables?
+We have the secrets to make delicious grilled vegetables a staple of your summer table.
+Also check out our guide to vegan grilling.

 1. Pick a Flavorful Marinade